 Normally, tablet toilet cleaners are not an issue because they fit very well in small and large toilet tanks.
 But it is not advisable to break them into fragments when putting them in your toilet tank since they dissolve quicker than normal.

 Meanwhile, gel toilet cleaners can become an issue if the container is too large.
 There are instances in which the container can become an obstacle to the float ball inside the tank.

 If your tank is too small, it is better to choose tablet toilet cleaners.

 Green Works Toilet Bowl Cleaner

 The Green Works Toilet Bowl Cleaner comes with a powerful cleaning formula that leaves your toilet bowl smelling fresh.
-It gets rids of even the trickiest stains, mineral deposits, hard water stains, and rust.Buy on Amazon
+It gets rids of even the trickiest stains, mineral deposits, hard water stains, and rust.No products found.
+No products found.